EloGank/lol-php-api/doc/how_to_use.md

 // Method parameters are automaticly added as API route parameters in the "elogank:router:dump" command public function getSomeDataAction($myParameter, $mySecondParameter) {
     // Invoke id is used to retrieve result later.
-A call can have an optionnal callback to format/process the call result
+A call can have an optional callback to format/process the call result
     $invokeId = $this->getClient()->invoke('summonerService', 'getSomeData', [$myParameter, $mySecondParameter], function ($result) {
         var_dump('my callback');